-Regular Cycles LLC is a one-man shop dedicated to making bicycle parts and bicycle frames using carbon fiber and related materials.
+Regular Cycles is a one-man shop dedicated to making bicycle parts and bicycle frames using carbon fiber and related materials.
 My name is Drew Diller, I work in a single garage stall, and I am not a classically trained engineer.
 I am instead a stubborn cyclist who dislikes the phrase, "There's not enough customer interest for us to justify prototyping that."

 There are certain holes in the bicycle product landscape that I aim to fill, mostly oriented around toughening of the ever fragile rear derailleur on a typical bike.
 Mind you, much about bicycle technology has already been invented... but not everything.

 First, though, I must complete a single-point-of-failure manufacturing exercise.

 To that end, my first available product will be wide, flat, swept MTB handlebars available in a variety of sweep angles.
 My molding methods are economical as the majority of the process involves recyclable mold material, so my minimum-order sizes are a fraction of those desired by other manufacturers.
 When I initially started this project, I considered contracting to existing companies, but I often encountered minimium order sizes of a thousand or more.
 I resolved to make a carbon prototyping company that could make twenty - or five - or one of something without creating a financial boondoggle.